The Expanse (TV series): Cancellation and renewals

 Alcon Entertainment produces and finances the series.
 It sold three seasons to Syfy, which canceled the series in May 2018.
-Fans protested the cancellation, gathering over 100,000 signatures for an online petition.
+Fans, who called themselves Screaming Firehawks, protested the cancellation, gathering over 100,000 signatures for an online petition.
 They lobbied Amazon Studios and Netflix to greenlight the fourth season and a crowdfunding campaign paid for an airplane to fly a "#SaveTheExpanse" banner around Amazon Studios.
 Celebrities including Wil Wheaton, George R. R. Martin, Patton Oswalt and Andreas Mogensen supported the campaign.
-Amazon Prime Video picked up the series for a fourth season, which was released on December 12, 2019.
+The same month, Amazon Prime Video picked up the series for a fourth season, which was released on December 12, 2019.
 In July 2019, Amazon renewed The Expanse for a fifth season, which premiered on December 15, 2020.

 On November 24, 2020, ahead of the fifth season's release, Amazon renewed the series for a sixth and final season.
 Filming started in late January 2021.
 However, the authors of the novels and writers on the series, Daniel Abraham and Ty Franck, have stated that they view season 6 as a "pause" rather than a conclusion and that Alcon Entertainment "is very committed to the IP", Alcon's Andrew Kosove and Broderick Johnson said that they are "considering all kinds of interesting possibilities".
 On October 8, 2021, it was announced that the sixth and final season would premiere on December 10, 2021.

 In January 2023, it was announced that the continuation of the series, set between Babylon's Ashes and Persepolis Rising, would be adapted into a 12-issue comic book series, The Expanse: Dragon Tooth.